OscarW99/ScWGS/README.md

 # ScWGS
-A WGS pipeline for validating CRISPR edits in Saccharomyces cerevisiae
+A WGS bioinformatics pipeline for validating CRISPR edits in Saccharomyces cerevisiae.